Bolt, the ride-hailing app that leaks your name, your email, your mobile number and your geolocation

 Who are these “companies and partners”?
 What are the legal bases for processing?
 Bolt provides no details.

-A transfer of nominative personal information to Google
+Identifying personal information transferred to Google

 Don't store confidential data in Remote Config parameter keys or parameter values.
 It is possible to decode any parameter keys or values stored in the Remote Config settings for your project.